OSUSecLab/styx/README.md

 ### Step 5.
 Build the DISC (policy engine)

+Note that we used to refer the policy language (and its engine) with the name 'DISC'.
+This is a legacy name.

 Keep the `config.mk` as the one you use for the transformer middleware,
 ```
 cd platform/sgx/demo/transformer_disc